Riyas-k/Circle-up-mern-docker-typescript/README.md

 Open your web browser and navigate to http://localhost to access the Dockerized Circle-Up application.

 Contributors
-Your Name (YourEmail@example.com)
+Your Name Riyas Email: mohammedriyazriyaz04@gmail.com
-Other contributors...

 License
 This project is licensed under the MIT License - see the LICENSE file for details.